candide-guevara/candide-guevara.github.io/_posts/soft_arch/0000-00-00-arch-web-scalable.md

 ---
-title: Web scalable architecture design
+title: Web, Scalable architecture design
 date: 2015-05-23
-categories: [cs_related, web, architecture]
+categories: [cs_related]
 ---

 This is an architecture diagram based on the excellent [article][1] by [Kate Matsudaira][2].